 Having achieved one goal of entering into a law enforcement profession, many personnel in the field next look to advance their careers and their ability to make a positive impact in their respective communities.
 Earning a criminal justice degree is an achievement that often comes with additional benefits but brings up another question: I have my bachelor's degree in criminal justice.
 Now what?

-Medina earned his associate degree in criminal justice last October and was recently promoted to citywide mobile sergeant.
-Now he's taking aim at a bachelor's degree in criminal justice.
+Medina, who was swiftly promoted to citywide mobile sergeant, is now taking aim at a bachelor's degree in criminal justice.

 "I attribute my education with my promotion and have seen, firsthand, the continued career opportunities that are now attainable as a result of earning my degree," he said.

-David Lemieux earned his bachelor's degree in police administration and operations in December, an achievement he said came with a raise from his current employer, the Portland Police Department in Maine.
+David Lemieux earned his police administration degree, an achievement he said came with a raise from his current employer, the Portland Police Department in Maine.